Online Abuse Defense Training Program

 Bystander Intervention Training: What to Do When you See Online Abuse

 Abusive trolls are joining forces to disproportionately target writers and journalists —especially those who identify as women, LGBTQ+, or POC—to intimidate, discredit, and silence.
 Each and every one of us can be an ally.
-Join PEN America and Hollaback! for this interactive training, where we’ll give you the tools you need to intervene safely and effectively when you witness online abuse using Hollaback!’s 5 D’s of Bystander Intervention.
+Join PEN America and Right To Be for this interactive training, where we’ll give you the tools you need to intervene safely and effectively when you witness online abuse using Right To Be’s 5 D’s of Bystander Intervention.

 Duration: 1 hour

-Employer Best Practices Workshop: Supporting Staff Facing Online Abuse
+Employer Best Practices Workshop: Supporting Staff and Freelancers Facing Online Abuse

-Most publishers and newsroom leaders have staff who are routinely subjected to hate and harassment online.
-This directly undermines efforts to create a more equitable and inclusive work environment.
-Join PEN America for this session brainstorming concrete strategies for how to better protect and support staff in preparing for, responding to, and mitigating the damage of online abuse.
+Most publishers and newsrooms have staff and freelancers who are routinely subjected to hate and harassment online.
+This directly undermines efforts to create a more diverse, equitable, and inclusive work environment.
+In this session, organizational leadership joins PEN America to map out concrete strategies for how to better protect and support staff and freelancers in preparing for, responding to, and mitigating the damage of online abuse.